caryoscelus/comment-anything/README.md

                           (e.g. test)
-    CA_USE_CONFIG_JS    = if this is set and not empty, config.js will be read from this file (i use it for localhost testing)
+    CA_USE_CONFIG_JS    = if this is set and not empty, config.js will be read from this file (i use it for localhost testing) CA_MODERATE_PASS_HASH = if this is set, this is treated as hash for moderator password, which is required to remove comments.
+Otherwise, removing is impossible

 Heroku
 ------